Berge's conjecture for cubic graphs with small colouring defect: Tools

 \begin{proof} Let $G$ be an almost bipartite cubic graph with surplus edges $e$ and $f$.
 Since $e$ and $f$ belong to the same component of $G$, we may assume that $G$ is connected.
 Let $\{A,B\}$ be the bipartition of $G'=G-\{e,f\}$.
 As said before, the endvertices of one of the surplus edges, say $e$, belong to $A$ and those of $f$ then belong to $B$.
 In particular, this means that $|A|=|B|=n$ for some positive integer $n$.
 By Theorem~\ref{thm:Plesnik}, there exists a perfect matching $M$ containing the edge~$e$.
 There are $n-2$ edges of $M$ that match $n-2$ vertices of $A$ to $n-2$ vertices of $B$.
 It follows that $f\in M$. \end{proof}

-We would like to mention that our Proposition~\ref{prop:almost_bip} has been inspired by Lemma~3~(iii) of \cite{RLER}.
+We would like to mention that our Proposition~\ref{prop:almost_bip} has been inspired by Lem\-ma~3~(iii) of \cite{RLER}.
 In principle, the mentioned lemma could be used to prove Proposition~\ref{prop:almost_bip}, however, the proof would not be anything close to being straightforward.

 We are now ready for the following theorem.

 \begin{theorem} Every almost bipartite cubic graph is $3$-edge-colourable. \end{theorem}

 \begin{proof} Let $G$ be an almost bipartite graph with surplus edges $e$ and $f$.
 By Proposition~\ref{prop:almost_bip}, $G$ has a perfect matching $M$ which includes both $e$ and $f$.
 Now, $G-M$ is bipartite $2$-regular spanning subgraph of $G$, so each component of $G-M$ is an even circuit.
 It means that $G-M$ can be decomposed into two disjoint perfect matchings $N_1$ and $N_2$.
 Put together, $M$, $N_1$, and $N_2$ are colour classes of a proper $3$-edge-colouring of $G$. \end{proof}